1.1 Policy Statement

 Development, when used singly meaning development of University intellectual property for commercial return.
 This includes patenting, licensing and otherwise exploiting academic know-how in activities.

 “Development” in research at KU means that;

-Use of research findings to development of models, programs, and diffuse it for betterment of society, organizations etc. Development must be disseminated to the public, and technology, product or process diffusion must be tried.
+Use of research findings to development of models, programs, and diffuse it betterment of society, organizations etc. Development must disseminated the public, and technology, product or process diffusion must be tried.
 It is not always necessarily client oriented when clients are not sponsoring and intellectual property right if not claimed by the client must belong to KU and concerned faculty.

 “Consultancy” meaning the act of creating a design, work of art, composition, or producing a report arising from a study which uses existing knowledge.
 This is not always client oriented, and problem solving, may start from research and completed in devising client focused solutions.

 “Academic Research” meaning not only degree oriented, but most often for generation of new knowledge for publications by faculty and use for the improvement of course syllabus.
 Academic Research is carried out by the respective Schools at departmental levels.
 Each School has a separate guideline for promoting Academic Research.
 School level research committee is headed by the Dean of the respective school.